-Dueling Shows: with The Life and Times of Juniper Lee.
+Dueling Shows: With The Life and Times of Juniper Lee.
 Contary to popular belief, this show did not copy off of American Dragon.
 Both of their respective animation studios finished within a year of each other and neither creator knew of the other's project till they were pretty much on the airwaves.
-Ironically both shows lasted three seasons and were subject of Executive Meddling.
+Ironically both shows were subject of Executive Meddling.

 The Korean Dragon was supposed to die in "Homecoming".